 Passport Fees Increased

-Earlier this year The Home Office proposed a significant price increase to almost all passport applications, this proposal went largely unreported and as a result many customers are unaware of the impending price changes.
+Earlier this year The Home Office proposed a significant price increase to almost all passport applications, they usually announce price increases on a yealy or bi-yearly basis to keep in line with inflation, however this proposal went largely unreported and as a result many customers are unaware of the impending price changes.

 Some passport applications are set to increase by 27% with this staggering jump in price many people will want to know why this is happening now and how they can avoid the price increase and if they can't avoid it how can they minimise their expense.